NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             connector or cloud provider's command line interface for file transfer.

-            .. rubric:: Azure: How to copy a file from the controller node to the project's permanent
-               storage?[\ `edit </index.php?title=FAQ&action=edit&section=76>`__\ ]
+- Azure: How to copy a file from the controller node to the project's permanent storage?[\ `edit </index.php?title=FAQ&action=edit&section=76>`__\ ]
                :name: azure-how-to-copy-a-file-from-the-controller-node-to-the-projects-permanent-storageedit